ohata-toast/Cloud-Access/zh/console-user-guide/option.md

 <br>

 !!! tip "Note"
-    * Syslog supports only single IP addresses (IP ranges or CIDR blocks are not supported).
+    * Syslog supports only a single IP address (IP ranges and CIDR blocks are not supported).
     * Object Storage and Log & Crash Search services must be activated in advance to use remote log transfer.
-    * For required input when setting up Object Storage, refer to the [Object Storage User Guide](https://docs.nhncloud.com/zh/Storage/Object%20Storage/zh/s3-api-guide/#aws-sdk).
+    * For required input when setting up Object Storage, refer to the [Object Storage User Guide](https://docs.nhncloud.com/en/Storage/Object%20Storage/en/s3-api-guide/#aws-sdk).

 <br>